bongiozzo/musica_mustdie/output/band_goldendawn.md

 # Golden Dawn

-Дискография
+## Дискография

-"The Art Of Dreaming" 1997, Black Metal
+### "The Art Of Dreaming" 1997, Black Metal

+1. Ideosynchronicity
+2. The Art Of Dreaming
+3. Nothing But The Wind
+4. My Confession To War
+5. Sub Specie Aeternitatis
+6. The Majesty Of My Kingdom Afar
+7. The Sorcery Of The Nagual Side
+8. Per Aspera As Astra
+9. Beyond The Mortal Shell

+Recorded and Mixed At Sing Sang Studios.
+Engineered and Mixed by Alex B. Rain.
+Produced by Martin Schirenc.
+All music and lyrics by Stefan Traunmuller.

+(P)(C) 1997 DARK MATTER Records // DMR 4025

-"A Solemn Day" 2000, Black Metal
+### "A Solemn Day" 2000, Black Metal

+1. As If All Light Had Passed Away
+2. Soulwinter
+3. Presence Of The Dark
+4. A Solemn Day
+5. Rising Sun/Sublimity Pt.
+2
+6. Forever Free
+7. One And Everything
+8. Wandering Between The Worlds

-"Masquerade" 2003, Black Metal
+### "Masquerade" 2003, Black Metal

+01. Silent Inferno
+02. Doomsday Celebration
+03. Alive And Immortal?
+04. Where Dragons Reign
+05. Masquerade
+06. Enthralled By Unknown Dimensions
+07. Unborn Again
+08. A Memory`s Reflection
+09. Sic Transit Gloria Mundi
+10. Angel

+Stefan Traunmuller - Keyboards, Vocals, Additional Guitars
+Sebastian Reiter - Bass, Lead & Acoustic Guitar
+Karim Kienzle - Rhythm & Lead Guitar
+Moritz Neuner - Drums

+Recorded at Mirror Studios, Insbruck, Austria
+Produced by Stefan Traunmuller
+Artwork by Wilhelm Steiner

-"Return to Provenance" 2012, Black Metal
+### "Return to Provenance" 2012, Black Metal

+1. Nameless
+2. Return To Provenance
+3. Dark Illumination
+4. Dionysian Eucharist
+5. Denial
+6. Seduction
+7. Vision Of Entirety
+8. Self-destruction

 ## Отношения с другими группами